molgenis/molgenis-frontend/README.md

 - '/plugin'
 ```

 The idea is that we lean as much on public API's as possible.
-That we do not need lot's of specific webservices for plugins.
+Then we do not need lot's of specific webservices for plugins.

 > note: You need to disable the ```before```-block in the ```#package#/config/index.js```.
 This way you are making sure that
 the package is not using the mock responses.